pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

-First, we need to make sure the request comes from Pusher.
+In the code above, we verify that the request comes from Pusher.
 Valid WebHooks will contain these headers:
 - `X-Pusher-Key`: The currently active Pusher's API key.
 - `X-Pusher-Signature`: An HMAC SHA256 hex digest formed by signing the POST payload (body) with Pusher's APIS token's secret